-Stop and smell the roses at the 134th Rose Parade tour.
-Always a favorite, this tour highlights a behind-the-scenes look at the fantastic Rose float construction, reserved seating at the Parade, a Warner Brothers Studio tour and a guided visit to the Ronald Reagan Presidential Library!
+Stop and smell the roses at the 135th Rose Parade in Pasadena, California!
+Always a favorite, this tour highlights a behind-the-scenes look at the fantastic Rose float construction, reserved seating at the Rose Parade, a Warner Brothers Studio Tour and a visit to the Ronald Reagan Presidential Library!

 A History of the Tournament of Roses

 In 1890, Valley Hunt Club members, led by Charles Frederick Holder, sponsored the first Tournament of Roses.
 The abundance of flowers, even in the midst of winter, prompted the club to add a parade before the competition, where entrants would decorate carriages with hundreds of colorful blooms.